 Are There Different Kinds of Fully Automatic Timing Systems?

-Fully automatic timing systems are used to produce results at every level of Athletics, Cycling, Horse Racing, Rowing Regattas, Motorsports, Speed Skating, and almost any other sport with a finish line.
+Fully Automatic Timing systems are used to produce results at every level of Athletics, Cycling, Horse Racing, Rowing Regattas, Motorsports, Speed Skating, and almost any other sport with a finish line.
 There are many variations of sports timing systems, all of which record finish times a little differently depending on the sport or configuration.
-Some of these variations include photo-cells, full-frame video cameras, touchpads (swimming), and digital line-scan cameras.
-Digital line-scan cameras—the same technology used by FinishLynx—are the most popular (and accurate) kind of sports FAT systems in the world today.
+Some of these variations include photocells, full-frame video cameras, touchpads (swimming), and digital line-scan cameras.
+Ultimately, digital line-scan cameras—the same technology used by FinishLynx—are the most popular and accurate kind of sports FAT systems in the world today.

 Which Sports Timing Systems are Most Accurate?

 Full-frame video timing systems can only capture between 30–120 frames per second.
 That means very tight race results can potentially be lost between the missing video frames.
-On the other hand, line-scan photo finish cameras usually capture at around 1,000–2,000 frames per second, producing more clear and precise results images.
-And the EtherLynx Vision PRO camera captures up to 20,000 frames per second—making it the most accurate sports timing camera in the world.
+Meanwhile, line-scan photo-finish cameras usually capture at around 1,000–2,000 frames per second, producing more clear and precise results images.
+Our own EtherLynx Vision PRO camera captures up to 20,000 frames per second—making it the most accurate sports timing camera in the world.

 How Does a Line-Scan Photo-Finish Camera Work?

 A line-scan photo-finish image is comprised of a series of incredibly thin vertical image slices from the finish line (and any object that is crossing it).
-EtherLynx line-scan cameras capture these vertical images a thousand times per second (or more).
-Each image slice is timestamped and then combined to create a long, highly precise photo finish image.
-As more and more 1-pixel-wide vertical slices are captured and combined, the full time-stamped FinishLynx capture image begins to take shape.
-Click the image for a closer look.
+EtherLynx line-scan cameras capture these vertical images a thousand times per second or more.
+Each image slice is timestamped, then combined to create a long, highly precise photo-finish image.
+As more and more 1-pixel-wide vertical slices are captured and combined, the complete timestamped FinishLynx capture begins to take shape.
+Click on the image for a closer look.

-For instance, if it takes an athlete one full second for their body to cross the finish line, then it will take 1,000 of these thin vertical images to create their entire body on the photo-finish image.
-More importantly, each of these tiny vertical slivers is time-stamped – so you can produce results accurate to within 1/1000th of a second.
+For instance, if it takes an athlete one full second for their body to cross the finish line, then it will take 1,000 of these thin vertical image slices to create their entire body on the photo-finish image.
+Since each sliver is timestamped, you can produce results accurate to within 1/1000th of a second with your FinishLynx camera.